Something for everyone

 Arrival & location

 Bear in mind that the School takes place during the busy tourist season, so book a bus or plane seat early.
-Inform us on the exact time of your arrival once you know it.
+We will ask that you inform us on the exact time of your arrival once you know it.

 Food & accommodation